cdcihub/workflow-discovery/README.md

 https://github.com/oda-hub/linked-data-latex

-# Capturing human intervention into the KG
+## Human interventions into the KG

 Human agents are first-class citizens in the ODA KB/KB, on paar with the automated workflows.
 Humans are not very reproducible, but provide unique intuitively-guided inputs, owing to their own built-in very large but a bit vague Knowledge "Graphs".
 Key aspect of our development here is to allow data and workflow interoperability.
 It is only natural that we are concerned with human-ODA unteroperability.
 Technically, we implement **human interactions are implemented in the same way workflow executions**.